in28minutes/java-cheat-sheet/README.md

 }
 ```
 #### Serial Run
-LetÕs first run the above example in a serial way and see what the output would be.
+Let's first run the above example in a serial way and see what the output would be.
 ```
 public static void main(String[] args) {
     SpreadSheet spreadSheet = new SpreadSheet();